keptn-sandbox/ansibletower-service/README.md

 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/keptn-sandbox/ansibletower-service) [![Go Report Card](https://goreportcard.com/badge/github.com/keptn-sandbox/grafana-service)](https://goreportcard.com/report/github.com/keptn-sandbox/ansibletower-service)

-:warning: Please note that this is a work in progress.
+This service will trigger Ansible Tower playbooks as part of a Keptn remediation execution.
+[Learn more](https://keptn.sh/docs/concepts/automated_operations/) about Keptn's approach to automated operations.

 We are happy to accept contributions - please file an issue or a PR!

 ## Demo flow
 Here's a current example of the ansibletower-service (on the right) receiving an event and launching the job template on Ansible Tower (on the left).
 The ansibletower-service then waits for the job to finish.